 We can often see you immediately if it’s a true emergency, but we prefer to schedule patients 5 to 7 days in advance.
 Since our offices are open seven days a week and we open early and close late, we can meet most patients’ scheduling needs.

-The cost of each infusion is $900.
+The cost of each infusion is $2000.
 This fee is all-inclusive with no additional charges.
-We accept all payment methods and provide financing options if necessary.
+We accept all payment methods.
 While we do not accept insurance, some insurance companies will cover all or a portion of the treatment as an “out of network” service.
 If so, we will gladly provide you the necessary forms to submit to your insurance company for potential reimbursement.
 Our experience shows that about 30-35% of patients are receiving some reimbursement.

 We also offer affordable financing options to our patients, available through Advance Care, a medical funding company.
 For details please call them directly at 800-432-9470, or visit their website at advancecarecard.com.